Philip V of Spain: First marriage

 Maria Luisa proved very popular as Queen of Spain.
 She served as regent for her husband on several occasions.
 Her most successful term was when Philip was away touring his Italian domains for nine months in 1702, when she was just 14 years old.
-On entering Naples that year he was presented with Bernini's Boy with a Dragon by Carlo Barberini.
+On entering Naples that year he was presented with Gian Lorenzo Bernini's Boy with a Dragon.
 In 1714, Maria Luisa died at the age of 26 from tuberculosis, a devastating emotional blow to her husband.

 War of the Spanish Succession

 The actions of Louis XIV heightened the fears of the English, the Dutch and the Austrians, among others.
-In February 1701, Louis XIV caused the Parlement of Paris (a court) to register a decree that if Philip's elder brother, the Petit Dauphin Louis, died without an heir, then Philip would surrender the throne of Spain for the succession to the throne of France, ensuring dynastic continuity in Europe's greatest land power.

-However, a second act of the French king "justified a hostile interpretation": pursuant to a treaty with Spain, Louis occupied several towns in the Spanish Netherlands (modern Belgium and Nord-Pas-de-Calais).
-This was the spark that ignited the powder keg created by the unresolved issues of the War of the League of Augsburg (1689–1697) and the acceptance of the Spanish inheritance by Louis XIV for his grandson.
+In December 1700, Louis XIV issued letters patent to Philip, prior to Philip leaving France, preserving his status as a régnicole (a natural Frenchman), and by extension his claim to the French throne, despite his permanent departure from France.
+The documents further granted Philip's male heirs status as régnicoles, and therefore as French dynasts, despite their births abroad.

 Almost immediately the War of the Spanish Succession began.
-Concern among other European powers that Spain and France united under a single Bourbon monarch would upset the balance of power pitted France and Spain against the Grand Alliance of England, the Netherlands and Austria.
+Concern among other European powers that Spain and France united under a single Bourbon monarch would upset the balance of power pitted France and Spain against the Grand Alliance of England, the Dutch Republic and Austria.

 Inside Spain, the Crown of Castile supported Philip of France.
-On the other hand, the majority of the nobility of the Crown of Aragon supported Charles of Austria, son of Holy Roman Emperor Leopold I and claimant to the Spanish throne by right of his grandmother Maria Anna of Spain.
-Charles was even hailed as King of Aragon under the name Charles III.
+On the other hand, anti-French sentiment was strong in Aragon and some members of the nobility of the Crown of Aragon rallied behind Charles of Austria, son of Leopold I, Holy Roman Emperor and claimant to the Spanish throne by right of his grandmother Maria Anna of Spain.
+Their support swayed a significant portion of the population to support the Archduke.

 The war was centred in Spain and west-central Europe (especially the Low Countries), with other important fighting in Germany and Italy.
-Prince Eugene of Savoy and the Duke of Marlborough distinguished themselves as military commanders in the Low Countries.
+Prince Eugene of Savoy and John Churchill, 1st Duke of Marlborough distinguished themselves as military commanders in those theatres.
 In colonial North America, the conflict became known to the English colonists who fought against French and Spanish forces as Queen Anne's War.
 Over the course of the fighting, some 400,000 people were killed.